 During database migration alot of SQL queries are run, temporary tables are created, data is moved etc.

 Sometimes errors happen during these queries and often it is about incompatibility between the table structure/data coming from the source database and going to the target database.

-Some of these errors start with something like "Synchronization aborted, due to a SQL query failing.
+Some of these errors start with something like "Migration aborted, due to a SQL query failing.
 See log for specific information about the query that failed.
 The specific error from SQL server was: X".
 In the below section we are going to focus on the specific error messages.

 This is some of the common errors we see and their solution:

 Specified key was too long; max key length is X bytes.

 Problem here is that one of the keys, like primary key or indexes are longer (in bytes) that the database

 The limit in database engine also differ in different version of MySQL/MariaDB, which does not help.

 We have a table with a with this definition:

 CREATE TABLE `wp_options` ( `option_id` varchar(255) unsigned NOT NULL AUTO_INCREMENT COMMENT ''test'', `option_name` varchar(191) COLLATE utf8mb4_unicode_520_ci NOT NULL DEFAULT '''' COMMENT ''test2'', `option_value` longtext COLLATE utf8mb4_unicode_520_ci NOT NULL COMMENT ''test3'', `autoload` varchar(20) COLLATE utf8mb4_unicode_520_ci NOT NULL DEFAULT ''yes'' COMMENT ''test4'', PRIMARY KEY (`option_id`), UNIQUE KEY `option_name` (`option_name`) ) ENGINE=MyISAM AUTO_INCREMENT=1288 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_520_ci